The final book of the trilogy on army supply

 Wolffy - COO Donnington 1944

 Charles Esmond de Wolff, always know as Wolffy, is surely ‘the’ character of Dunkirk to D Day.
-He left two volumes of memoirs ‘not to be published’; I have honoured his wish but drawn on his memories, not least those that had been published in the RAOC Gazette.
+He left two volumes of memoirs ‘not to be published’; I have honoured his wish but draw on his memories, not least those that had been published in the RAOC Gazette.

 His grandfather served in the French cavalry, but, by the time Wolffy was growing up, his family lived in Wimbledon.
 On leaving school, Wolffy trained as a solicitor attending evening classes at Birkbeck College in London